Eugenius0/ai-travel-planer/README.md

    - Checkpointing and memory-efficient techniques were implemented to enable training on a single GPU.

 6. **Deployment**:
    - The fine-tuned large language model has been saved to [my HuggingFace account](https://huggingface.co/Eugenius0/lora_model) and is publicly accessible there.
-The Travel Planner UI has been developed using Gradio and deployed through Google Colab to generate a temporary link which is valid for 72h.
+The Travel Planner UI has been developed using Gradio and deployed through Google Colab to generate a temporary link [AI Travel Planner](https://15c05c70e01f52935f.gradio.live/) which is valid for 72h.
 The reason for doing that instead of deploying it within a Huggingface Space is explained here [Issue #1](https://github.com/Eugenius0/ai-travel-planner/issues/1) in more detail.

 ---